-The Insurance Council encourages insurers to align with the global standard developed by the Partnership for Carbon Accounting Financials (PCAF) to measure and disclose GHG emissions associated to insurance and reinsurance underwriting portfolios (insurance-associated emissions) no later than 2024.
-The first version of the PCAF Standard for insurance-associated emissions was released in November 2022.
-The Insurance Council also encourages members to set targets for net-zero emissions in underwriting no later than 2025, with five-yearly interim targets in line with a 1.5°C net-zero transition pathway.
+The Insurance Council encourages insurers to align with the global standard developed by the Partnership for Carbon Accounting Financials (PCAF) to measure and disclose GHG emissions associated with commercial and personal motor underwriting portfolios (insurance-associated emissions) no later than 2024.
+The Insurance Council also encourages members to set targets for net-zero emissions in underwriting no later than 2025, with five-yearly interim targets in line with a 1.5°C net-zero transition pathway, noting that the ability to do so will depend on the availability of robust methodologies that can accurately guide and measure net-zero progress across underwriting portfolios.